Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 We found our camp site at around 16:30.
 It is above a small falls, past the burn, and is just east of the southern tip of May Island.
-It's a large and well used site, that is surrounded by pines and firs.
+It's a large and well used site, surrounded by pines and firs.
 There are multiple tent sites.
 I pick the one that that seemed most level and discover there's not enough dirt over the rock to drive even one stake.
-Fortunately, there are plenty of rocks.
+Fortunately, there are plenty of rocks to hold the tent.

 ![View of Tanner Lake falls from camp near May Island 2025-08-17 17:14](./attachments/202508171714-000.jpeg "View of Tanner Lake falls from camp near May Island 2025-08-17 17:14")

 A trail runs nearby.
-The map shows that it runs north of Lac la Croix for many miles to the west, through swamps.
+The map shows that it runs north of Lac la Croix through swamps, for many miles to the west.
 A winter trail for mushers?

 ![Camp on Tanner Lake near May Island 2025-08-17 19:58](./attachments//202508171958-000.jpeg "Camp on Tanner Lake near May Island 2025-08-17 19:58")

-Twice tonight we heard what sounds like a Tijuana taxi but we're pretty we're hearing swans.
+Twice tonight we heard what sounds like a Tijuana taxi flying overhead, but we're pretty they're swans.
 We've seen more swans this year than I've ever seen.

 [index](#index)